 The mean weight of legal sized lobsters increased between 2011/12 and 2019/20 to a record high of 1.04kg (Figure 8).
-It has slowly decreased in the last two years (to 1.01kg in 2021/22).
-The overall increase in average lobster weight observed between 2011/12 and 2019/20 is an additional indicator of low recruitment to the fishery and, consequently, the decrease in the last two years could be an indication of increased recruitment.
-However, it has been noted that mean weight may also have increased as a result of lower yearly effort due to the lower TACCs in recent years and, therefore, lower levels of exploitation on the stock, which may be allowing lobsters to survive longer prior to being harvested.
-Additionally, there has been a disproportionate increase in the beach price of large lobsters.
+After two years of decreases it has again reached a record high in 2022/23 of 1.05kg per lobster.
+The overall increase in average lobster weight observed since 2011/12 is an additional indicator of the recruitment reduction that has taken place, with the current high catch rates obtained through a reduced exploitation rate applied to a broader range of size classes.
+However, it has been noted there has also been a disproportionate increase in the beach price of large lobsters.
 Anecdotal reports suggest this has influenced fishing behaviour and selectivity, thereby contributing to an increase in mean lobster weight.